Properties and uses of Natural Fibre

-Properties and Uses of Top 11 Natural Fibre
+Properties and uses of Top 11 Natural Fibre

 Textile fibre is the material obtained from a natural or synthetic source.
 Study of Properties and uses of Natural Fibre is important because properties of the fibre are mainly concerned with the internal and surface structure of fibre and both control the behaviour of fibre in yarn and fabric.